jazzyjazzeroni/jazzys_cs100_project/README.md

  > ## Phase III
- > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on week 8 during lab time.

- > BEFORE the meeting you should do the following:
- > * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
- > * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
- >   * A new class diagram incorporating your changes after considering the SOLID principles.
- >   * For each update in your class diagram, you must explain in 3-4 sentences:
  >     * What SOLID principle(s) did you apply?
 >        We analyzed the SOLID principles in regards to our UML diagram and made the changes we saw necessary.
 For the Single-Responsibility Principle (SRP), we organized the display and the screen layout into separate output classes.
 This is so that classes such as the enemy and main character classes did not have excessive responsibilities.
 We did not feel as though our UML diagram was in violation in any aspect of the Open-Closed Principle (OCP).
 For the Liskov Substitution Principle (LSP), we made it so our derived classes like Sword, can override the abstract class of Inventory.